aicore/template-nodejs/README.md

 # template-nodejs
 A template project for nodejs.
-Has integrated linting, testing, coverage, reporting, GitGub actions for publishing to npm repository and other goodies.
+Has integrated linting, testing, coverage, reporting, GitGub actions for publishing to npm repository, dependency updates and other goodies.

 Easily use this template to quick start a production ready nodejs project template.